-where $\wedge$ and $\vee$ denote the coordinate-wise minimum and maximum operations, respectively.
-If $\mathcal{X} = \{0,1\}$, then $f$ is a set function and the definition corresponds to the standard notion of a submodular set function.
-By \cite{topkis}, if $f$ is twice-differentiable on its domain, then $f$ is submodular if, and only if, all off-diagonal elements of the Hessian matrix of $f$ are nonpositive, i.e. $\partial^2 f(x)/\partial x_i\partial x_j \leq 0$, for all $i\neq j$, for every $x$ in the domain of $f$.
-Submodular functions may be concave, convex, or neither.
+where $\wedge$ and $\vee$ denote the coordinate-wise minimum and maximum, respectively.
+When $\mathcal{X} = \{0,1\}^n$, this definition coincides with the standard notion of submodularity for set functions.
+A twice-differentiable function $f$ is submodular if and only if all off-diagonal entries of its Hessian are non-positive, i.e., $\partial^2 f(x)/\partial x_i \partial x_j \leq 0$ for all $i \neq j$, for every $x$ \cite{topkis}.